 The price includes the following:

-- Structured review of your progress and assignments.
+- Structured review of your writing assignment and other tasks.

-- Residential formula at the training centre Chant d’Oiseau in Brussels, including:
+- Residential formula at the Maison du Chemin des Roches in Dongelberg, including:

-- Accommodation in single room with shared bathroom.
+- Accommodation in double or single room with shared bathroom,

-- Use of the vast and beautiful garden in your free time.
+- Use of the beautiful garden in your free time.